Theodoros Zagorakis

 Theodoros Zagorakis (Θεόδωρος Ζαγοράκης [θeˈoðoɾos zaɣoˈɾacis]; born 27 October 1971) is a Greek politician and former professional footballer who played as a midfielder.
-He was the captain of Greece that won UEFA Euro 2004, and was also president of PAOK.
+He was the captain of the Greece team that won UEFA Euro 2004, and was also captain and later president of PAOK.
 He was named the Greek Male Athlete of the Year in 2004.

-He was elected as a Greek MEP at the May 2014 European Parliament election.
-He was also the president of the HFF from March to September 2021.
+He was elected as a Greek MEP at the May 2014 and May 2019 European Parliament Elections.
+He was also the president of the Hellenic Football Federation from March to September 2021.

 Club career

 Kavala

 Zagorakis was a central midfielder who could also play on the right side of midfield.
 He started his career with Kavala in 1988, the club that also produced Zisis Vryzas, with whom he became close friends.
 He was an important part of helping the team get into the Beta Ethniki.

 PAOK

 In the 1992–93 season, Zagorakis left Kavala as a winter transfer to join PAOK, part of a string of star transfers made that season.
 He played for PAOK until December 1997, and also captained the squad in his last two seasons.
 He rarely missed a league derby and scored important goals, particularly in 1994–95 when he struck four, his best-ever tally.